tiepdotme/marabesi.com/_posts/2017-05-31-laravel-custom-validator.md

 last_name: Marabesi
 ---

+Obs: This post assumes that you understand the following topics within the Laravel framework:

+1. Routers and controllers.
+2. Using default validator rules.
+3. What is a service provider and how to use them.

+## Usingh built-in validator rules

-Laravel comes with powerful features to validate your data, the official documentation has tons of examples to used.
+Laravel comes with powerful features to validate your data, the official documentation has tons of examples to use.
 Usually the validation is really straight forward, it takes a request as parameter and the second parameter is an array with all the rules to be validated.

 ```php
 <?php